wallacemariadeandrade/BGPViewerTool/README.md

 :construction: It's under construction :construction:

 ## .NET Developers
 If you're a .NET developer you can use the core library on your application.
-Just add a reference to it and go code!
+Just add a reference to it and go code! :sunglasses:

 ### Create the Service
 ```c#